AdamRBoyd/AdamRBoyd/README.md

 <div style="max-width: 700px;">
 <p>
-I'm a front end engineer with a passion for creating beautiful and functional web applications.
-I have a strong foundation in JavaScript, React, HTML, and CSS, and a background in computers, fabrication and graphic design.
-I recently graduated from <a href="https://www.csueastbay.edu/" target="_blank">California State University, Easy Bay</a> with a Bachelor of Science in Computer Science and have worked in the software industry since 2021, primarily as a freelance web developer.
-I have created websites for myself (<a href="http://anvilandembermetalworks.com" target="_blank"> Anvil and Ember Metalworks </a>), as well as for others.
+I'm a front-end engineer with a passion for building beautiful, accessible, and user-focused web applications.
+I have a strong foundation in JavaScript, React, HTML, and CSS, and a background in computer science, fabrication, and graphic design.

+I earned my B.S. in Computer Science from California State University, East Bay, and have been working in the software industry since 2021 — primarily as a freelance web developer.
+I've built websites for clients as well as for my own business, <a href="http://anvilandembermetalworks.com" target="_blank"> Anvil and Ember Metalworks </a>, where I design and sell handcrafted silver and copper jewelry.
 </p>
 <p>
-I am also the creator of <a href="https://anvilandembermetal.etsy.com/" target="_blank">Anvil and Ember Metalworks</a> on Etsy where I create and sell handcrafted silver and copper jewelry.
-I have been selling my jewelry on Etsy since mid 2019.
-I have experience with Etsy's API, as well as with the Etsy community.
+In addition to running my own e-commerce site, I’ve been active on Etsy since 2019 and have experience working with the Etsy API and its seller ecosystem.
 </p>
 <p>
-I'm currently looking for a full-time software or front end engineering position.
-If you're interested in hiring me, please feel free to reach out to me on <a href="https://www.linkedin.com/in/adamrichardboyd/" target="_blank">LinkedIn</a>.
+🚀 Tech Stack: JavaScript (ES6+), React, HTML5, CSS3, Git
+🛍️ Live Project: <a href="http://anvilandembermetalworks.com" target="_blank">anvilandembermetalworks.com</a>
+📬 Looking for: Full-time roles in front-end or software engineering 🔗 Let’s connect: <a href="https://linkedin.com/in/adamrichardboyd/" target="_blank">LinkedIn</a>
 </p>
 <br />